 Dr. M. Duane Nellis was named the 21st president of Ohio University on February 22, 2017.
 As an internationally recognized scholar and national higher education leader, Dr. Nellis brings nearly four decades of experience in academia as a president, provost, dean and professor to Ohio University.
-He has led the institution toward strategic pathways that elevate academic quality, diversity and inclusion, and global engagement with a commitment to a sustainability ecosystem.
+He has led the institution toward strategic pathways that elevate academic quality and engagement, diversity and inclusion, and global engagement while gaining national visibility in innovation.

 Prior to arriving at OHIO, Dr. Nellis was president of Texas Tech University.
 While at Texas Tech, Dr. Nellis was committed to enhancing the University’s presence as a top tier national public research university.
 He led Texas Tech to designation as a Carnegie highest research activity national research university.
 The institution was also designated nationally as an Innovative and Economic Prosperity University and received special recognition for university engagement during Nellis’ tenure.

 Before he was president of Texas Tech, Dr. Nellis was president of the University of Idaho where he led the university toward record enrollments and record levels of fund raising.
 Previously, he also served as provost and senior vice president at Kansas State University and dean of the Eberly College of Arts and Sciences at West Virginia University, the institution’s largest academic college.